RaviARS/Metoffice/README.md

               }

-              Using the climate api we can get the weather and climate data from metoffice, if order_by is "date" it will be genrated the csv file (Path: Metoffice/farmsetu/weather_report) andpapulated the weather data into csv file. if order_by is "ranked" only it will generated the csv file but not papulated the data into database
+              Using the climate api we can get the weather and climate data from metoffice, if order_by is "date" it will be genrated the csv file (Path: Metoffice/farmsetu/weather_report) which conatins the metoffice weather and climate information and papulated same data into database. if order_by is "ranked" only it will generated the csv file but not papulated the data into database

           Weather API: